alangfiles/alangfiles/README.md

 ## Addendum

 # :volcano:
-_Did you know there's an emoji volcano, how lucky are we?_
+_Did you know there's a volcano emoji, how lucky are we?_

 <!--